 Session Schedule

-9:30pm in English
+9:30 pm in English

-10:00 pm and 11:30 pm in Portuguese.
+10:00 PM and 11:30 PM in Portuguese

 Mars remains clearly visible in the sky, however, the first session of the night will be the best time to observe the red planet.